Sphereon-SDK/barcode-sdk/java8-okhttp-gson/docs/BarcodeReaderApi.md

 <a name="getJob"></a>
 # **getJob**
-> ReaderJobResponse getJob(jobid)
+> ReaderResultJobResponse getJob(jobid)

 Job definition and state

-Get the Detector job definition and current state.
-Please note that you can differentiate based on http response status
+Get the ReadResult response , job definition and current state.
+Please note that you can differentiate completion based on http response status

 ### Example
 ```java